gregoryanderson/SWAPI/README.md

 SWAPIBox (named after the Star Wars API it fetches from) displays data from the Star Wars Galaxy within an easy to navigate user dashboard.
 The application, bootstrapped with [Create React App](https://github.com/facebook/create-react-app), allows users to select from various relevant categories (People, Planets, and Vehicles) and populates the DOM with the chosen category's data.
 Visitors are encouraged to select their favorite characters, worlds, and transportation devices from amongst the display "cards" while the Favorites page dynamically displays these preferences.

-The project was developed over the course of eight days and implments a testing suite utilizing Enzyme and Jest as well as PropTypes.
+The project was developed over the course of eight days and implements a testing suite utilizing Enzyme and Jest as well as PropTypes.
 The program features an extended App class component for state management, various functional components for displaying fetched data, and React Router for navigation.
 Nested fetch calls (based on the data received from the API) utilize Promise.all(), .then() and .catch() methods.

 ## Set Up